Can I appeal my case?

 What can I expect at trial?

 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-There are no rules of evidence.
-Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-It will likely be pretty quick.
+In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
+Trials generally are pretty short (15-20 minutes).
 If a jury trial is required, the trial could last a few hours.

 Do I need to hire an Attorney?

 Small claims court litigants in Texas normally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 Nevertheless, you are allowed to retain one if you desire.
 (Texas Government Code Section 28.003).

 Types of Small Claims Cases

 A variety of cases are handled in small claims court.
 Cases include damages from an automobile accident, a security deposit from a landlord, or breach of a contract.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.

 Precinct 1 Place 1 Courthouse in the City of Needville